KRtkovo-eu-AI/BeamNG_FreeMode_Inventory/README.md

 - **Visibility recovery control** – A dedicated *Show whole vehicle* action restores every part instantly after isolating one for editing.
 - **BeamNG-friendly color editing** – RGB sliders and numeric inputs replace the unsupported browser color picker, ensuring reliable in-game color selection.
 - **Per-vehicle persistence during a session** – Custom paints are tracked on the active vehicle so they can be reapplied after respawns within the same play session.
+- **Part search and filtering** – Quickly narrow down the part list by typing any portion of a part name, slot label, or identifier.
+- **Responsive UI layout** – The app adjusts to the widget window, remaining usable from compact overlays to large panels.

 ## Installation